ralna/GALAHAD/doc/Julia/rst-dir/struct_sbls_control_type.rst

 	Int32 new_a

-how much has :math:`A` changed since last factorization: 0 = not changed, 1 = values changed, 2 = structure changed
+how much has $A$ changed since last factorization: 0 = not changed, 1 = values changed, 2 = structure changed

 .. index:: pair: variable; new_h
 .. _doxid-structsbls__control__type_1ae60c5b5b987dd62f25253ba4164813f5: